summer1278/tcg-demo/README.md

 Tag Cloud Generator created in 2012-2013, written in Java and JSP

-for my undergradate final year project
+It's a final year project, for my undergraduate degree "BSc Internet Computing"

-supervised by Russell Martin, University of Liverpool
+Supervised by Russell Martin, University of Liverpool